 How to Make Chalk Paint

 Chalk paint is so versatile it makes refinishing projects a breeze.
-Due to its adhesion properties, you can use it on just about any surface, with little to no prep.
-However, this trend can be expensive if you buy the paint and it comes in limited colors.
+Due to its adhesion properties, you can use it on just about any surface with little to no prep.
+This can be expensive, however, and it comes in limited colors.
 Using this DIY recipe, you can turn any shade of household latex paint into chalk paint for a fraction of the cost!
 Here’s how to finish and protect your chalk paint projects.

 Step 1: Materials

 - Base paint (latex)

 - Mixing cup and stick

 - Fine sandpaper or sanding block

 Most household latex paints will work as a base for this DIY chalk paint recipe.
 This is a great opportunity to color match a specific hue, use up small amounts of leftover paint from other projects, or try inexpensive paint samples.
 Small paint samples work perfectly for one batch of this recipe, and you can mix right in the sample container.
 For best results use flat, eggshell or satin paint for that chalky matte finish.